 I want to learn more about these psychological therapy options.
 How do I get in touch?

-Call me at (310) 273-4827 or send an email to sandracohenphd@gmail.com.
-Unless you contact me late in the evening or at night, I will respond the same day.
-We can set up a complimentary 25-minute Zoom or telephone consultation to answer your questions.
-I look forward to hearing from you.
+Call me at (310) 273-4827.
+Or send an email to sandracohenphd@gmail.com.
+I will respond the same day unless you contact me late in the evening or at night.
+We will arrange a complimentary 25-minute Zoom or telephone consultation to answer your questions.